BarnabePILLIAUDIN/health-api-python/README.md

 - Install the dependencies `pip install -r requirements.txt`
 - Start the app `python src/app.py`
 - Run the tests `python src/test.py`

+# Warning

+- The tests are composed of unit tests and api tests.
+So you need the api to be running to run the tests.